 VOICES OF VIOLENCE GOING TO AARHUS!

-In 2020 the Danish Cultural Institute launches Voices of Violence, a video exhibition project focussing on violence and sexism perpetuated against women.
+In 2020 the Danish Cultural Institute launches Voices of Violence, a video exhibition project focusing on violence and sexism perpetuated against women.
 The project focuses on the importance of spaces and platforms where women can voice their stories and experiences.

 The project is connected with the insights and perspectives generated by the #metoo, which deals with female experiences of sexual violence and harassment, and this focus has formed the core of the video exhibition.
 The exhibition combines 35 short videos where Belarussian, Estonian, Latvian, Lithuanian, Icelandic and Danish actresses read real anonymous stories of sexism and sexual violence.
-The exhibition not only gives a voice to the stories contained in the videos but also provides a platform for audience members to tell their own stories anonymously.
+The exhibition not only gives a voice to the stories told in the videos but also provides a platform for audience members to tell their own stories anonymously.

-In 2021 and 2022 it has travel to Lithuania, Estonia and Latvia as well as Belarus where it was exhibited in connection with major festivals in each of the countries.
+In 2021 and 2022 it has travelled to Lithuania, Estonia and Latvia as well as Belarus where it was exhibited in connection with major festivals in each of the countries.
 In Belarus the exhibition will take place online.